Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

 \paragraph{Introduction.} Ho\v{r}ava theory \cite{Horava:2008ih,Horava:2009uw} is based on the FDiff (foliation-preserving diffeomorphisms) symmetry.
 In this scheme the gravitational space is composed by a foliation of spacelike hypersurfaces, and the foliation can not be changed since it has absolute physical meaning.
 The motivation \cite{Horava:2009uw} for doing this is to introduce higher-order spatial curvature terms that may render the theory renormalizable, avoiding the ghosts that tipically affect the relativistic higher-curvature theories \cite{Stelle:1976gc}.

-The kinetic-conformal Ho\v{r}ava theory, which we abbreviate as the kcH-theory, is given by formulating the nonprojectable Ho\v{r}ava theory at one of its critical points \cite{Bellorin:2013zbp}.
-In this case the so-called extra mode is eliminated.
-Indeed, its effective theory for large distances propagates gravitational waves of the same tensorial modes of General Relativity \cite{Bellorin:2013zbp}.
+In its generic formulation, due to the reduced gauge symmetry group, the Ho\v{r}ava theory propagates one physical mode in addition to the ones of General Relativity.
+However, there is an exception to this rule that does not introduce further symmetries.
+It happens when the coupling constant of the kinetic term, in the nonprojectable formulation, takes its critical value $1/d$, where $d$ is the spatial dimension \cite{Bellorin:2013zbp}.
+In this critical case the kinetic term of the Lagrangian acquires an anisotropic conformal symmetry \cite{Horava:2009uw}.
+We call this case the kinetic-conformal Ho\v{r}ava theory, and we label it as the kcH-theory for short.
+In the kcH-theory there are two extra second-class constraints that suprime the extra mode.
+The second-class constraints are not directly related to gauge symmetries (but still there are some relations between the kcH-theory and the anisotropc conformal Ho\v{r}ava theory \cite{Bellorin:2018blt}, since the former can be seen as the explicit breaking of the conformal symmetry of the later).
+The matching in degrees of freedom between the kcH-theory and General Relativity is not limitated to a mere coincidence in number.
+At the linearized level, the dynamics of effective theory for large distances of the kcH-theory coincides with the dynamics of linearized General Relativity: it propagates gravitational waves of the same tensorial modes \cite{Bellorin:2013zbp}.
 This is interesting since there is strong evidence favouring that the observed gravitational waves corresponds to tensorial polarizations, at least for the case of pure polarizations \cite{Abbott:2017oio,Abbott:2018lct}.
 Another version of the Ho\v{r}ava theory that does not propagate the extra mode is the so-called $U(1)$ extension proposed in Ref.~\cite{Horava:2010zj}.
+This is based on the projectable theory, and the extra mode is eliminated by means of a $U(1)$ gauge symmetry.

 The kcH-theory exhibits serious limitations when reproducing homogeneous and isotropic configurations.
 This is manifested as a divergence in the effective gravitational constant of cosmological scale \cite{Blas:2009qj,Bellorin:2017gzj}.
 Despite of this we think that the rest of the phenomenology that has been studied for the kcH-theory is interesting, see \cite{Bellorin:2016hcu}.
 We highlight again that the theories based on the FDiff symmetry and higher spatial curvature are potentially renormalizable and unitary.
 Indeed, the renormalizability of the projectable Ho\v{r}ava theory has been shown in Ref.~\cite{Barvinsky:2015kil}.